Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Numerical computation of KL-expansions

 In this section we describe a numerical scheme for computing the KL-expansion of a Gaussian process with a fixed covariance function to any desired precision.
 We describe the algorithm in the context of a Gaussian process defined on a region of $\R$, though generalizations to higher dimensions are straightforward and in Section \ref{s570} we provide the analogous algorithm for two-dimensional Gaussian processes.
 For now, the interval is chosen to be~$[-1, 1]$ out of convenience -- any interval $[a, b]$ can be exchanged with $[-1, 1]$ along with the corresponding transformation of Gaussian nodes and weights.

 The algorithm consists mainly of computing eigenfunctions and eigenvalues of the integral operator $\cK: L^2[-1,1] \rightarrow L^2[-1, 1]$ defined by

 where $k: [-1, 1]^2 \to \R$ is a covariance kernel.
 The numerical scheme discretizes the integral operator $\cK$ and represents the action of the integral operator on a function as a matrix-vector multiplication.
 The eigenfunctions and eigenvalues of~$\cK$ are then approximated with the eigenvectors and eigenvalues of the matrix approximation to~$\cK$.
-The algorithm is well-known, and is a slight variant of the algorithm contained in Section 4.3 of~\cite{yarvin}.
+The algorithm is well-known, and is a slight variant of the algorithm contained in Section 4.3 of~\cite{yarvin}. \begin{algorithm0}[Evaluation of KL-expansion] \, \begin{enumerate} \item We start by constructing the $n \times n$ matrix $A$ defined by